Paychecks, Playdates and the Never-Ending Pile of Laundry

 Faith naturally followed the lack of funds conversation, weaving its way into the heart of our discussion.
 Though Jasmine, Mo and Syi each came from very different backgrounds, they all agreed that faith was far more than a belief system, it had become their source of strength, comfort, and resilience.
 Through laughter, tears, and whispered prayers late at night, faith helped each of them find hope in hard times and reminded them they were never truly alone.

-Just hearing Jasmine speak it is obvious she possesses a “minister of the Gospel” gifting.
-She uplifts and encourages everyone around her, radiating hope in both words and actions.
-Her go-to scripture is Hebrews 11:1: “Now faith is the substance of things hoped for, the evidence of things not seen.”
-This verse helps to remind her that hope and trust will carry her through even the most uncertain times.
+I would like to think that my spiritual gift is being a minister of the Gospel.
+I love to uplift and encourage everyone around me.
+My go-to scripture is Hebrews 11:1: “Now faith is the substance of things hoped for, the evidence of things not seen.”
+This verse helps remind me that hope and trust will carry me through even the most uncertain times.

 For a moment, the dialogue felt like we were experiencing a bona fide revival.
 Faith wasn’t just a Sunday ritual or a church attendance checkmark.
 It was the unmistakable ingredient that kept these ladies moving forward.
 Faith was believing and trusting things will work out, even when you’re not sure how.